quartiq/stabilizer/book/src/setup.md

 python -m serial <port>
 ```

-Once you have opened the port, you can use the provided menu to update any of Stabilizers runtime
+Once you have opened the port, you can use the provided menu to update any of Stabilizers settings.
-settings.
-All settings configured via the USB interface are only applied when Stabilizer first boots
+All settings configured via the USB interface are only applied when Stabilizer first boots up.
-up.
-Any modifications that occur after boot over the MQTT interface will occur after the initial
-settings configured via USB.

-> **Note:** Settings configured via USB do not take immediat effect.
+> **Note:** Settings configured via USB do not take immediate effect.
 Instead, they will apply after
 > the device is rebooted.

 > **Note:** Settings configured via USB are only initial settings.
 Any modifications
 > that occur after startup (i.e. via MQTT) will take precedent over those configured via USB.
 MQTT
 > settings can only be persisted or retained via the MQTT broker.

-> **Note:** Saving settings via the USB port only saves the initial settings.
-It does not take into
+> **Note:** Saving settings through the USB interface only saves the initial settings.
+It does not
-> account the current operational settings that may have been applied via MQTT.
+> take into account the current operational settings that may have been applied via MQTT.
+To save
+> the active settings, use the `platform save-active` command.

 ## Network and DHCP